sankarvj/relay/README.md

 ### Relationships
 - Add a new table to maintain the "REVERSE" reference of the reference field.
 Query that relationship table to find the displayable child entities.
 The "STRAIGHT" reference of the parent entity is the "REVERSE" reference of the child entity.

+REVERSE - BelongsTo
+STRAIGHT - HasMany

-1. one-to-many
+1. one-to-many (TypeBond - STRAIGHT)
-If a contact has many tasks.
-Then the task entity would have the contactID as the reference field with (type = one).
-So, the relationship will be like (src - task) (dest - contact).
-In the display panel of the contacts we will show the tasks as the child entity and allow to create the task with contact-id prefilled.
-2. one-to-many
 If a contact has many assignees.
-Then the contact entity would have the assigneeID as the reference field with (type = one/zero).
+Then the contact entity would have the assigneeID as the reference field with (type = bond).
 So, the relationship will be like (src - contact) (dest - assignee).
 In the display panel of the contacts we will show the assignees as the field property.
-In the users panel we will show the associated contacts based on "type=one/zero".
+In the users panel we will show the associated contacts based on "type=bond".
-3. many-to-many
+2. one-to-many (TypeBond - REVERSE)
+If a contact has many tasks.
+Then the task entity would have the contactID as the reference field with (type = bond).
+So, the relationship will be like (src - task) (dest - contact).
+3. many-to-many (TypeAssociation - STRAIGHT/REVERSE) (src - deal) (dest - contact) && (src - contact) (dest - deal)
 If a contact has many deals and a deal has many contacts.
-The deal will have the multiselect contactID as the reference field with (type = two).
-So, the relationship will be like (src - deal) (dest - contact).
-In the display panel of the contacts we will show the deals as the child entity and allow to create the deal with contact-id prefilled (REVERSE).
-In the similar fashion deals are allowed to associate multiple contacts (STRAIGHT).
+The relationship will be like (src - deal) (dest - contact)with (type = TypeImplicitBond).
+In the display panel of the contacts we will show the deals as the child associations and allow to create the deal with contact-id prefilled and vice-versa.
-4. special-case
+4. special-case (TypeAssociation - REVERSE) (src - activity) (dest - contact)
+If a contact has many activities.
+Then the activity entity would have the contactID as the reference field with (type = association).
 Though the events is not an regular entity the relationships still holds true for them.

 ### Facts Of Fields
 1. Reference - refernce field holds list of map of entityID,itemID.